-In this respect, the Ministry has being a pioneer and ardent supporter of the publication of the EITI Reports, which is marking 10 years of published reports.
+In this respect, the Ministry being a pioneer and ardent supporter of the 10year history of publication of the EITI Reports, will continue to lend its support.
 Indeed, the findings and recommendations have informed wide range institutional and policy reforms that have taken place in Ghana's extractive sector and it is our expectation that such improvements will continue.

-As the Ministry has stated previously, we urge companies engaged in mining activities, a large number of which have foreign parentage, to be open, fair and uphold best practices in Ghana just as they do in their home countries.
+The Ministry will again urge companies engaged in mining activities, a large number of which have foreign parentage, to be open, fair and transparent; upholding best practices in Ghana just as they do in their home countries.

-Finally, as today we launch the 2012-2013 EITI Reports, which in addition to payments and receipts also documents information on the often elusive beneficial ownerships among others, we trust that civil society and other stakeholders will continue to walk arm-in-arm with government as we seek to achieve sustainable improvement in the standards of living of our people, catalyzed by an efficiently managed mining sector.
+Finally, as the 2012-2013 new-look EITI Reports with additional features including information on the often elusive beneficial ownerships, among others, are out-doored here in Tarkwa, we trust that civil society and other stakeholders will continue to walk arm-in-arm with government as we seek to achieve sustainable improvement in the standards of living of our people, catalyzed by an efficiently managed mining sector.